lelia/openssf-scorecard-monitor/README.md

 ### Options

 - `scope`: Defines the path to the file where the scope is defined
-- `database`: Defines the path to the json file usage to store the scores and compare
+- `database`: Defines the path to the JSON file usage to store the scores and compare
 - `report`: Defines the path where the markdown report will be added/updated
 - `auto-commit`: Commits the changes in the `database` and `report` files
 - `auto-push`: Pushes the code changes to the branch